jjteoh-thewebdev/code-challenge-collection/Arrays/valid-anagram/README.md

 # Description

-Given two strings `s` and `t`, return `true` if the two strings are anagrams of each other, otherwise return false.
+Given two strings `s1` and `s2`, return `true` if the two strings are anagrams of each other, otherwise return false.

 > An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.

 Example 1:

 ```
-Input: s = "racecar", t = "carrace"
+Input: s1 = "racecar", s2 = "carrace"

 Output: true
 ```